How to apply

 If you are unsure which Digital, Data, and Technology (DDaT) role you are being tested against please contact the recruiting manager to confirm.

-Step 4 - Competency-based interviews
+Step 4 - Interviews

-Competency-based interview questions aim to find out how you have used specific skills in your previous experience and how you approach problems, tasks and challenges.
+Interview questions aim to find out how you have used specific skills in your previous experience and how you approach problems, tasks and challenges.

 Interviewers will take notes throughout the interview to evidence the information you’ve provided and they will usually take it in turns to ask questions about each competency.